core-wg/oscore/draft-ietf-core-object-security.md

 6. Store the association Token - Security Context.
 The client SHALL be able to find the Recipient Context from the Token in the response.

-## Verifying the Request
+## Verifying the Request {#ver-req}

 A server receiving a request containing the Object-Security option SHALL perform the following steps:

 1. Process outer Block options according to {{RFC7959}}, until all blocks of the request have been received, see {{block-options}}.

+2. Discard the message Code and all Outer options of Class non I and non U from the message.
+For example, If-Match Outer option is discarded, Uri-Host Outer option is not discarded.

-2. Decompress the COSE Object ({{compression}}) and retrieve the Recipient Context associated with the Recipient ID in the 'kid' parameter.
+3. Decompress the COSE Object ({{compression}}) and retrieve the Recipient Context associated with the Recipient ID in the 'kid' parameter.
+If the request is a NON message and either the decompression or the COSE message fails to decode, or the server fails to retrieve a Recipient Context with Recipient ID corresponding to the 'kid' parameter received, then the server SHALL stop processing the request.
 If the request is a CON message, and:

    * either the decompression or the COSE message fails to decode, the server SHALL respond with a 4.02 Bad Option error message.
 The diagnostic payload SHOULD contain the string "Failed to decode COSE".

    * the server fails to retrieve a Recipient Context with Recipient ID corresponding to the 'kid' parameter received, the server SHALL respond with a 4.01 Unauthorized error message.
 The diagnostic payload MAY contain the string "Security context not found".

-If the request is a NON message and either the decompression or the COSE message fails to decode, or the server fails to retrieve a Recipient Context with Recipient ID corresponding to the 'kid' parameter received, then the server SHALL stop processing the request.

 3. Verify the 'Partial IV' parameter using the Replay Window, as described in {{sequence-numbers}}.